quelea-projection/quelea-projection.github.io/docs/General_tab.md

 With long Bible passages or songs with many verses, you might want to prefer to only preview the first line of each slide to easier see all the remaining slides.

+### Database song preview

+Allows you to choose how you preview the items you click in the song
+database: As a small preview window in the song list, in the main preview panel or not at all.
+Even if you select "None", you can still choose to preview individual songs in the preview panel by holding _ctrl_ and clicking the item or by dragging the song to the preview panel canvas.

 ### Autoplay videos in live panel